MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.17`
+- Updated to the latest version of the Paradigm.ORM.

 Version `2.0.16`
 - Updated to the latest version of the Paradigm.ORM.
 - Added some new options to the ConsoleHost to set configuration reload.